 Our app is also ideal for taxi drivers.

 We know you’re always on the road.
 That’s why we’ve made this super simple.
 All you need to do is:

 - Tap on the green + in the app for expenses

 - For expenses that apply to both personal and business use, simply enter the percentage used for business – then our app will calculate the deductible amount automatically.
 And you don’t have to worry whether or not GST applies to different types of expenses, it’s all pre-programmed for you!

 Once you’ve inputted your expenses, we’ll calculate whether you owe the ATO or whether the ATO owes you (based on the GST you’ve collected and paid).

-And be sure to check out the ‘My Deductions’ section of the app to view our checklist of possible deductions.
+And be sure to check the app to view our checklist of possible deductions.
 That way you’ll never forget to deduct the right expenses!

 There are two ways:

 - Link your account with Uber and download all your income, tolls and fees and then we will calculate the rest for you.

 - Tap on the green + in the app, select Income.
 Then select whether you earned your income from Didi, Ola or another rideshare company and we’ll calculate the GST for you.